Emilie2393/Projet_11_Testing/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+6. Work report

+    For project testing use command `pytest .\tests` at the root of the project:

+    * To run only integration_tests use commande `pytest .\tests\integration_tests`.
+Replace integration_tests by the folder of your choice to run other tests separatly.
+    * To check application speed, go into performance_tests folder and use command `locust`.
+Use the configuration of your choice inside the web interface.
+    * To check tests covering use command `pytest --cov=. tests/` at the root of your project.